jundalisay/superblist/content/en/research/engels/dialectics/ape3.md

 When the Arabs learned to distil spirits, it never entered their heads that by so doing they were creating one of the chief weapons for the annihilation of the aborigines of the then still undiscovered American continent.

-When afterwards Columbus discovered this America, he did not know that by doing so he was giving a new lease of life to slavery, which in Europe had long ago been done away with, and laying the basis for the Negro slave trade.
-The men who in the seventeenth and eighteenth centuries laboured to create the steam-engine had no idea that they were preparing the instrument which more than any other was to revolutionise social relations throughout the world.
+When Columbus discovered America, he did not know that by doing so he was reviving slavery, which in Europe had long ago been removed.
+He laid the basis for the Negro slave trade.

-Especially in Europe, by concentrating wealth in the hands of a minority and dispossessing the huge majority, this instrument was destined at first to give social and political domination to the bourgeoisie, but later, to give rise to a class struggle between bourgeoisie and proletariat which can end only in the overthrow of the bourgeoisie and the abolition of all class antagonisms.
-But in this sphere too, by long and often cruel experience and by collecting and analysing historical material, we are gradually learning to get a clear view of the indirect, more remote social effects of our production activity, and so are afforded an opportunity to control and regulate these effects as well.
+In the 17th and 18th centuries, men laboured to create the steam-engine.
+It concentrated wealth in the hands of a minority and dispossessed the huge majority.

+The steam engine gave social and political domination to the bourgeoisie, Later, it gave rise to a class struggle between bourgeoisie and proletariat.
+- This struggle can end only in the overthrow of the bourgeoisie and the abolition of all class antagonisms.

+By collecting and analysing historical material, we get a clear view of the indirect, more remote social effects of our production activity.
+This gives us an opportunity to control and regulate these effects as well.

 This regulation, however, requires something more than mere knowledge.
 It requires a complete revolution in our hitherto existing mode of production, and simultaneously a revolution in our whole contemporary social order.